decentralized-identity/spec-up/readme.md

 Spec-Up is a technical specification development tool that enables you to create rich specification documents for standards bodies and engineering projects by writing in an extended version of markdown that features all the bells and whistles - for example: advanced syntax highlighting, notice blocks, complex tables, charts, UML diagrams, and more.

+## Setup

-Using Spec-Up is easy peasy lemon squeezy:
+Installing Spec-Up is easy peasy lemon squeezy:

-1. `npm install spec-up`
+1. Run `npm install spec-up` in the root directory of the repo to install all dependencies.
 2. Create a `specs.json` file at the root of your project to specify configuration values used in the generation of your spec documents.
 The values in your `specs.json` file include things like where your spec's markdown files are located, where to output the generated spec document, and various metadata values used in rendering, such as the title, logo, and repo links for each of your specs.
 The following are the required/optional fields supported in the `specs.json` config file:

     - **`public_root`** _(PATH STRING, optional)_ - For some platforms and services where you may want to output your rendered spec, the pathing may differ from the directory structure of your local project.
 To account for this, you can use the `public_root` property to specify the insertion of a path segment to account for the different in pathing between your local renders and wherever you publish your spec to.